 Does a moss pole need to be wet?

-Moisture is essential for optimal moss pole growth, stimulating strong aerial root development which nourishes the plants and enables them to thrive.
+Moisture is essential for optimal moss pole growth, stimulating strong aerial root development which nourishes the climbing plants and enables them to thrive.

 Can I make my own moss pole?